Battery Producers

 To learn more about the Batteries Regulation or to view past webinars and presentations, visit our Learning Series webpage on Understanding Ontario’s New Batteries Regulation.

-If you have questions relating to the Batteries Regulation, contact our Compliance and Registry Team at registry@rpra.ca or 1-833-600-0530 for support.
+If you have questions relating to the Batteries Regulation, contact our Compliance Team at registry@rpra.ca or 1-833-600-0530 for support.